-The Hematology & Medical Oncology Fellowship Program at Johns Hopkins offers two independent tracks in ERAS: the Medical Oncology Track and the Hematology Track.
+The Hematology & Medical Oncology Fellowship Program at Johns Hopkins offers two independent tracks in ERAS: the Medical Oncology Track (10 slots) and the Hematology Track (3 slots).
 Please take the time to review the curriculum for each track before applying.

 Prospective applicants can apply for either or both tracks based on their academic and clinical interests.
 In general, applicants interested primarily in solid tumors should apply to the Medical Oncology Track, and those interested primarily in benign hematology should apply to the Hematology Track.
 Individuals whose primary interest lies in hematologic malignancy may choose either or both tracks based on their academic interests.